 CLSG is committed to safeguarding and promoting the welfare of children and young people and expects all staff to share this commitment.
-All applicants should read the school's child protection policy, which is available here, and are required to declare any criminal convictions or cautions, or disciplinary proceedings related to young people.
-Our recruitment policy can be found here.
+All applicants should read the school's child protection policy, which is available on the School's website, and are required to declare any criminal convictions or cautions, or disciplinary proceedings related to young people.